ExaScience/elprep/README.md

 The table shows that preparation phase with elPrep is 25x faster than using SAMtools/Picard.
 The output of elPrep is 100% equivalent to output produced by SAMtools/Picard.

-	Prepartion of NA12878 on one 4x10-core Intel Xeon E7-4870 server
+	Preparation of NA12878 on one 4x10-core Intel Xeon E7-4870 server

 							Number of Threads	Execution Time
 		SAMtools/Picard					   40	   29h 44m 55s